hgj2014/DeepNTax/README.md

 # DeepNTax

-This project contains the code for the DeepNTax model.

-DeepNTax is a DNN model that innovatively incorporates taxonomic rank information into its regularization terms.
-Taxonomic rank information was also used in defining the structure of the model.
-Taxonomic rank is used in DeepNTax for two reasons.
-First, the taxonomic rank structure of the data can be directly represented with each layer of the model.
-Secondly, using taxonomic rank rather than a phylogenetic tree makes regularization terms explicit and less affected by the misspecifi-cation of the phylogenetic tree.
-The taxonomic information was encompassed in regularization for the proposed model.
+DeepNTax is a Deep Neural Network (DNN) model that innovatively incorporates taxonomic rank information into its regularization terms.
+It uses taxonomic rank information for two reasons:
+1. The taxonomic rank structure of the data can be directly represented with each layer of the model.
+2. Using taxonomic rank rather than a phylogenetic tree makes regularization terms explicit and less affected by the misspecification of the phylogenetic tree.

-In DeepNTax, the regularization matrix is constructed using the two ideas from the taxonomic information.
-First, closer taxonomic information between taxa could indicate that they share similar biologi-cal traits.
-Second, taxa that differ at a higher taxonomic rank could represent a relatively larger difference between the taxa.
+The regularization matrix in DeepNTax is constructed using two ideas from the taxonomic information:
+1. Closer taxonomic information between taxa could indicate that they share similar biological traits.
+2. Taxa that differ at a higher taxonomic rank could represent a relatively larger difference between the taxa.

+## Prerequisites

+To run the DeepNTax model, you need the following files:

+- `path_info_DeepNTax.cfg`: A config file containing paths of data files and save directory.
+- `network_info_DeepNTax.cfg`: A config file containing information of the model including hyperparameters.
+- `otu_table.csv`: An OTU relative abundance table with samples in rows and OTUs in columns.
+- `phenotype.csv`: Sample phenotype information.
+- `taxonomic_information.csv`: Files containing microbiome phylogenetic information.
+- `deepntax`: Source files for the model.

 ## Running the Code
-To run the code, you need following files.

-* path_info_DeepNTax.cfg: config file containing paths of data files and save directory
-* network_info_DeepNTax.cfg: config file containg information of model including hyperparameters
-* otu_table.csv: OTU relative abundance table with samples in rows and OTUs in columns
-* phenotype.csv: sample phenotype information
-* taxonomic_information.csv: files containing microbiome phylogenetic informations
-* deepntax: source files for the model

-Then, you can run the `DeepNTax.py` script with these configuration files, for example:
+To run the DeepNTax model, execute the `DeepNTax.py` script with the configuration files as arguments:

 ```bash
 nohup python3 -u DeepNTax.py network_info_DeepNTax.cfg path_info_DeepNTax.cfg > ./DeepNTax_status.txt &